Cheese and wine matching: Top tips and classic matches

 Alsace Gewurztraminer and Munster

-Munster is another Monastic cheese, first made in the 9th century and named after the town of Munster (itself meaning Monastery) in Alsace.
+Munster is another Monastic cheese, first made in the 9th century and named after Munster’s town (itself meaning Monastery) in Alsace.
 Protected since 1969, this is a classic pungent cow’s milk cheese with a yellow-orange brine-washed rind.
 The brine encourages bacteria, and it’s this that makes it pong.
 It takes between 5 weeks and three months to mature, and it gets ever more farmyard-smelly and penetrating.
-Gewurztraminer’s nose of heady Turkish Delight, rose water and a slightly spiced oily texture makes a great match.
-Sweeter Gewurztraminer, either from Alsace or Germany will cope with very mature Munster.
+Gewurztraminer’s nose of heady Turkish Delight, rose water, and a slightly spiced oily texture makes a great match.
+Sweeter Gewurztraminer, either from Alsace or Germany, will cope with a very mature Munster.
 Gewurztraminer is perhaps the only wine capable of standing up to smoked cheeses.
 Alternatively, Fino sherry is a great match.

 Claret and Cheddar

 Red wines with high tannin content are the hardest pairing and need hard cheeses.
 Young Bordeaux is problematic in this respect, so go for British Cheddar.
 There are many Cheddars produced worldwide, named after the cheddaring process first invented in Somerset.
 The curds are cubed and stacked to drain off the whey, then salted and pressed into a hard cheese which dries out as it matures.
 Look for artisanal aged cheddar, for example, the Isle of Mull.
 Unpasteurized cow’s milk makes this highly individual and hand-made farmhouse cheddar.
 Pale in colour, it’s gamey and tangy from 12 months of maturity in a cloth wrap.
 It’s also excellent with a dram of Single Malt Whisky!